Mar 172025

 In the early 1800s, when the Catholic parish records began, the following families were in the Fethard and Killusty parish area:

 • Patrick and Judith Daniel at Boolagh and Cappadrummin.
-Patrick is clearly the son of the Patrick who was in the 1828 Tithe records.
+Michael is clearly the son of the Patrick who was in the 1828 Tithe records.
 They should also have been in the Griffiths there is no sign of them although the valuation records show they were at Kiltinan until at least the 1860s.

 • Michael and Anne Sweeney at Cashel Street in Fethard.
 Which is clearly the Michael in the Griffiths record.